-Differences between adjustable and fixed rate loans
+Adjustable versus fixed rate loans

-The majority of Adjustable Rate Mortgages are capped, which means they can't increase over a specified amount in a given period.
-There may be a cap on how much your interest rate can go up in one period.
-For example: no more than a couple percent per year, even if the underlying index increases by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that the payment can increase in one period.
+Most ARM programs feature a "cap" that protects you from sudden increases in monthly payments.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than two percent a year, even if the index the rate is based on increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount the monthly payment can increase in one period.
 In addition, the great majority of ARM programs feature a "lifetime cap" — the interest rate won't go over the capped percentage.